AoAH Day 10: Building a TUI for Sortal using Mosaic / Dec 2025

 Reflections

-While this Bonsai is very usable, it's less plug-and-play than Bonsai in the longer term as I'll have to build more components like text editors.
-However, the easier integration with the wider OCaml ecosystem really helps here since there is only one problem to solve ("build me a TUI against an existing data model") rather than two ("port all your dependecies to OxCaml") as well.
+This Mosaic terminal is also very usable, and some things like terminal mouse clicking works too.
+It's less plug-and-play than Bonsai in the longer term as I'll have to build more components like text editors.
+However, the easier integration with the wider OCaml ecosystem really helps here since there is only one problem to solve ("build me a TUI against an existing data model") rather than two ("port all your dependencies to OxCaml") as well.

 Both of these TUIs will require more focussed attention from me to learn their data models and rendering logic; neither Bonsai nor Mosaic particularly benefited from asking the agent to explain their core architectures to me.
 Only excellent human-written documentation will achieve that.